Digital-Botschafter-und-mehr/jambox-pi-gen/README.md

  * Wired ethernet connection required (wireless adds jitter).
  * Audio interface required (USB or HAT card).
  * Can be easily configured to automatically connect to a Jamulus server on startup, then shutdown after a time.
- * Real-time kernel (on Pi4, low-latency kernel on Pi3) and default settings for low delay.
+ * Low-latency kernel and default settings tuned for low delay.
  * Jamulus requires a Jamulus server, in same area for lowest delay.
 Use a public server, or host your own.
- * Can run as a Jamulus Server.
+ * Can run as a Jamulus Server, JammerNetz Server, or HpsJam Server.
  * SonoBus for peer-to-peer jamming.
  * JamTaba for long-distance jamming using NINJAM servers.
  * QJackTrip for multi-machine network jamming.
  * JammerNetz for high-quality client-server jamming.
+ * HpsJam for high-quality client-server jamming.
  * Jamming apps can be updated via desktop "Update Apps" button.
  * HDMI monitor can be used if desired.